kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 \frac{\pi}{4} &= 4\arctan\frac{1}{5} - \arctan\frac {1}{239}
 \end{aligned}
 $${#eq:machin}
-Note that the rational arguments of the $\arctan$ functions on the RHS of these e quations all have a numerator of $1$.
+Note that the rational arguments of the $\arctan$ functions on the RHS of these equations all have a numerator of one.
 Henceforth, whenever we talk of the _two-term Machin-like formulae_ we implictly mean these rational fractions with a numerator of one.

 Specifically, [@eq:machin-formula] is referred to as the Machin-formula:
 $$